BlenderNewbie2020/Blender-Merge-With-Shapekeys/Readme.md

 ## Install

 Do not try this at home.
+Download does not exist yet.

-Download [Blender-Merge-With-Shapekeys.py](https://raw.githubusercontent.com/BlenderNewbie2020/Blender-Merge-With-Shapekeys/master/Blender-Merge-With-Shapekeys.py) and install it.
+Download [Merge-Objects-with-Shapekeys.py](https://raw.githubusercontent.com/BlenderNewbie2020/Blender-Merge-With-Shapekeys/master/merge-objects-with-shapekeys.py) and install it.

 ## License